kaizheng-academic/academic.web/content/authors/admin/_index.md

 - Visitors
 ---

-Kai Zheng is a PhD candidate of Computer Science at the CSU Bioinformatics Group.
+Kai Zheng is a PhD candidate of Computer Science at the CSU Bioinformatics Group, School of Computer Science and Engineering, Central South University(CSU).
 His research interests include data mining, pattern recognition, recommender systems, machine learning, deep learning, intelligent information processing and its applications in bioinformatics.